Network Device Vendor Management in rConfig V8

 Section titled “Large Vendor Collections”Organizations with extensive vendor lists (50+ vendors) should consider these optimization strategies:

 Search and Filtering: Use the search functionality in vendor dropdowns rather than scrolling through long lists.
-Enable type-ahead search in device forms to quickly locate vendors.

 Regular Cleanup: Schedule periodic reviews to consolidate vendors and remove unused entries.
 A lean vendor list improves data entry speed and reduces user confusion.